Oesophageal cancer research

 There is information about research into photodynamic therapy (PDT) for Barrett's oesophagus in the main light therapy section on this page.

-In 2010, the National Institute of Health and Clinical Excellence (NICE) issued guidance on ESD.
+In 2010, the National Institute of Health and Care Excellence (NICE) issued guidance on ESD.
 As the procedure is quite new, it is not yet clear how well it works and what the side effects are.
 So patients should only be offered this treatment as part of a trial.

 Other researchers are looking into using esomeprazole, with or without aspirin, as a way of stopping Barrett’s oesophagus turning into cancer.
 Esomeprazole is a type of drug called a proton pump inhibitor (PPI).
 It reduces the amount of acid produced by the stomach.
 Doctors think that esomeprazole may help to prevent Barrett's oesophagus developing into cancer.
 But they are not sure yet how well it will work.